Raylene Keightley

 Raylene May Keightley (born 19 November 1961) is a South African judge of the Supreme Court of Appeal.
 She was appointed to the bench in the Gauteng High Court in January 2016 after a career as a legal academic and practising lawyer.
 She was admitted as an attorney in 1986 and as an advocate in 2006.

 Born in the Eastern Cape, Keightley began her career at the University of Cape Town and University of the Witwatersrand, where she taught law between 1988 and 1999.
 Thereafter she spent seven years at the Asset Forfeiture Unit of the National Prosecuting Authority.
 From 2006 to 2015, she practised law at the Johannesburg Bar, with a stint as the director of the Centre for Applied Legal Studies between 2008 and 2011.
 She was appointed to the bench by President Jacob Zuma in 2016 and was elevated to the Supreme Court by President Cyril Ramaphosa in 2024.

 Early life and education

 Keightley was born on 19 November 1961 in Kokstad in the former Cape Province.
-She matriculated at Umtata High School in Mthatha and went on to the University of Natal, where she completed a BA and LLB in 1984.
-Between 1987 and 1988, she completed an LLM at the University of Cambridge, winning Gonville and Caius College's Sir William McNair Prize for the best LLM student.
+She matriculated at Umtata High School in Mthatha and would complete a BA and LLB (1984) at the University of Natal.
+She completed an LLM at the University of Cambridge in 1988, winning Gonville and Caius College's Sir William McNair Prize for best LLM student.